Saturday, March 26, 2022

 We begin chatting.
 We discover that we share many of the same interests.
 Movies.
 Music.
 Art.
 We both have great admiration for the artist Frida Kahlo.
 I tell him that It has been a dream of mine to visit La Casa Azul.
 "That is the main reason I have traveled to Mexico, " I tell him.

 "I have a friend who works as a tour guide at La Casa Azul.
 I could arrange a private tour for you if you like.
 Tomorrow?" he asks.
-(I knew that he was a local because of his accent and how handsome he is.
+(I knew that he was a local because of his accent and how handsome he was.
 Muy, muy guapo.
 Omg.
 I hope my mouth didn't fall open when he asked.)

 "That"s very kind of you, " I said.
 I get so nervous by his offer that I start to cough.
 My words sputter out between coughs.
 Nothing is more attractive than watching a disabled woman choke on her own spit.
 He'll surely head for the hills now.